StudentRND/Code-Evangelist-Manual/inclusion.md

 In learning to be inclusive, we're asking you to unlearn these assumptions.
 That's tricky because we've been taught what's normal for a _long_ time, and sometimes there's only one person showing us an alternative.

-# Why Is Inclusiveness Important?
+# Why Is Inclusion Important?

 Here's a practical argument: when participants feel normal and validated, they're way more likely to take risks and try new things, both of which are necessary for beginners to get interested in technology.